vmayoral/robot_hacking_manual/README.md

 ...

 # Basic robot cybersecurity
-An introductory series of security and cybersecurity for robots with comprehensive step-by-step tutorials.
-The material available here is a personal learning attempt and it's disconnected from any particular organization. **By no means I want to encourage or promote the unauthorized tampering of robotic systems**.
+An introductory series about security and cybersecurity for robots and related topics, with comprehensive step-by-step tutorials.
+The material available here is a personal learning attempt and it's disconnected from any particular organization. **By no means I want to encourage or promote the unauthorized tampering of robotic systems or related technologies**.

 ## Index
 - [Robot reconnaissance](#robot-reconnaissance)